How to Design an Addictive Product

 To understand the components of an addictive product, we must first understand the science of motivation, the old paradigm, and the discovery that completely broke it.
 Back in the early–mid 1900's, the dominating theory proposed that humans were motivated primarily by things that served a physiological purpose.
 According to drive-reductionists (the dominant theory), thirst, hunger, and sex are primary drives, while value in things like money and material possessions are learned through conditioning.
-So, according to scientists like Robert Hull and Kenneth Spencer, most behaviours were explained as a desire to reduce these innate drives.
+So, according to scientists like Robert Hull and Kenneth Spence, most behaviours were explained as a desire to reduce these innate drives.
 We get jobs, buy fancy cars, and help or hurt people in an effort to survive and procreate.
 At the time, it paralleled Freud and Maslow’s different but conceptually similar ‘layered’ explanation of human needs and motivations, where food and sex were always at the forefront of these desires, whether conscious or not.

 Moreover, drive reductionists believed that food and sex (extrinsic motivators) were an organisms ‘primary’ drivers, and said organism could thus be conditioned with these types of rewards.
 For example, a mouse will get better at completing a maze if it receives food after each success.
 That’s reinforcement in a nutshell.
 It was up until the mid-twentieth century when one scientist’s observation completely changed the way we think about motivation, conditioning, and ultimately fulfilment in life.